arunthampi/relax/README.md

 ### Listening for Events

-Relax also generates events (details of events are described in the "Events" section of the README).
+Relax also generates events (details of events are described in the ["Events" section of the README](https://github.com/zerobotlabs/relax#events))

 Events are queued in the `$REDIS_EVENTS_QUEUE` key in Redis and so to consume events, you need to `LPOP` or `BLPOP` the `$REDIS_EVENTS_QUEUE` to deal with events.